theIsaacLim/byegcse/_posts/2020-06-01-bio-human-gas-exchange/2020-06-01-bio-human-gas-exchange.md

   - science
   - nutrition
   - human
-title: Notes on IGCSE Biology Part E: Human Nutrition
+title: Notes on IGCSE Biology Part E- Gas Exchange
 ---

 *2.46 describe the structure of the thorax, including the ribs, intercostal